Game-Development-Resources/Autotile-47/README.md

 global.map_bitwise_tile_47[?
 24]  = 46;
 ```

 This map is generated once at the start of the game.
 Once generated, passing in a key (our bitmap number) to access a value (our subimage number) from the hash tables effectively takes O(1) time.
-The map is saved in a global variable, because GameMaker 1.4 global variables are 10% faster to access than local variables (at least that's the case in my testing).
+The map is saved in a global variable, because in GameMaker 1.4, global variables are 10% faster to access than local variables (at least in my testing).

 ## Autotile graphic

 ![template_autotile_47_with_text](https://user-images.githubusercontent.com/6045676/173731196-f662239b-ceb1-4cb8-9685-894c442be5b6.png)

-The [provided graphics templates]() are 32x32 pixels because that is what I prefer to use for game development (as a tradeoff between level of detail and work speed for pixel art).
+The [provided graphics templates](/graphics_templates/) are 32x32 pixels because that is what I prefer to use for game development (as a tradeoff between level of detail and work speed for pixel art).
 You are welcome to scale the templates up or down to whatever size you want for your game, and you do not have to stick to pixel art.
 If you adjust the size of the graphics, you'll just need to adjust the `width` and `height` variables passed into `scr_autotile_47_bitwise()` to match your tile size.
 So instead of using this: `scr_autotile_47_bitwise(..., ..., 32, 32, ...)`, you might use `scr_autotile_47_bitwise(..., ..., 128, 64, ...)` if your graphics are 128 pixels wide and 64 pixels tall.

 I've included template PNG files and [Pyxel Edit](https://www.pyxeledit.com) files.
 In the Pyxel Edit files, I have broken down each wall tile into 4 Pyxel tiles.
 The Pyxel tiles get copied around to different parts of different wall tiles.
 Whenever one of the Pyxel tiles is updated, it updates in all locations where that tile is.
 This system makes it very efficient to create and alter the 47 wall tiles while making sure all the graphics line up correctly.
 I chose to split each wall tile into 4 Pyxel tiles because repetition at this level is what I tend to use in my pixel art.
 You can set up your own sizes if you want, whether that's just doing each tile separately or dividing each tile into even smaller Pyxel tile chunks.